-If you’re more well established, with a staff of about 50 or more employees, you might want to consider Managed Internet Access (MIA).
+If you’re more well established, with a staff of about 50 or more employees, you might want to consider Dedicated Internet Access (DIA).

 It’s more expensive, but with faster speeds, greater reliability and enhanced customer service, it could be worth the price if your business is at a certain stage.